The mysterious pull to live on Maui or on any of the Hawaiian Islands is strong.

 Or through stories from others, their beautiful travel photos, or even gifts given, whatever the cause, the population keeps growing.

-It is interesting to watch what is happening now, during this time of COVID.
-As more people work online, the flexibility to live wherever you want is more possible than ever.
+It is interesting to watch what happened during the time of COVID.
+As more people began to work online, the flexibility to live wherever you want is more possible than ever.
 Dreams are coming true!
 More people are moving to Maui!

 Here are 5 Reasons Why We Dream of Living on Maui